Last Updated on December 20, 2022 by admin

 See our guide The Best Hotels in Downtown Seattle to help you plan your trip! |

-If you have young children and are bringing a stroller, please note that strollers aren’t permitted to the top.
-You’ll have to park them in a specially designated area outside.
+If you have young children and are bringing a stroller, please note that strollers aren’t permitted to the top of the Space Needle.
+You’ll have to park them in a specially designated area outside at the ground level.
 There was an attendant nearby, but we removed all of our belongings from our stroller before it leaving it there.
 (We didn’t bring our ergo baby carrier that day, but I wish we would have!
 If we had brought it, we wouldn’t have had to carry our baby the entire visit.)

 There’s no doubt that when you visit during the day, you’ll likely get excellent views of the city, the Puget Sound, Mount Rainier, and the Olympic Mountains.
 But what if you want to visit at night?
 Is it still worth it?
 We think so!